 Proverbs 4:18 “But the path of the righteous is like the light of dawn That shines brighter and brighter until the full day.”

-Does that look anything like personal fulfillment?
+Does Godly love look anything like personal fulfillment?

 “A man’s heart plans his way, But the LORD directs his steps.”

 Have you ever come to that point in your life when you thought to yourself, this is going nowhere!
-I meet a lot of people who have come to this conclusion and in many instances, it is true.
+I meet a lot of people who have come to this conclusion and in many instances it is true.

-Does your way look like this?
+Does your path look like this?

 Psalm 1:1-3 “Blessed is the man who does not walk in the counsel of the wicked, or set foot on the path of sinners, or sit in the seat of mockers.
 But his delight is in the Law of the LORD, and on His law he meditates day and night.
 He is like a tree planted by streams of water, yielding its fruit in season, whose leaf does not wither, and who prospers in all he does.”

-If you want to walk in step with the Shepherd, you must learn how to be a sheep:
+If you want to walk in step with the Shepherd, you must learn how to be a sheep.

-- This implies complete reliance on Him.
+Being a sheep implies complete reliance on Christ.